 To provide you with the skills you need to carry out your research professionally and effectively, we have created the Reading Researcher Development Programme (RRDP).

-English language support for international & EU doctoral researchers
+Academic language and writing support for international & EU doctoral researchers

 The Graduate School, in conjunction with the University’s International Study and Language Institute (ISLI), has a range of courses designed to help doctoral researchers maintain, improve and develop their academic English.

 Develop your leadership capabilities